halilb/irc-client/README.md

 #### 3. Reader
 This component listens server messages and parses them into **IncomingMessage** object.
 It decides the type of message and related username.
 After parsing process, it puts IncomingMessage object to screenQueu.

+### Server Problems

+I experienced 2 problems with the server:
+- Server sometimes closes the TCP connection when i try to register a new user name(/nick halil)
+- Server does not end messages with new line character(\n).
+This prevents me from parsing multiple messages within one TCP stream.(TICSAY halil:hello)